Restoring metrological quantum advantage of measurement precision in noisy scenario: Introduction

 In any measurement process, the origin of the errors can be of two different types.
 One of them arises fundamentally from the Heisenberg uncertainty principle, while the other is due to lack of control over the system or the probes.
 These errors can be minimized using certain quantumnesses incorporated into the system in the form of entanglement or squeezing~\cite{Giovannetti_Maccone2}.
 For example, it has been shown that the classical bound - the shot-noise limit - can be overcome by utilizing the quantum nature of entangled photons~\cite{opt1,opt2,opt3,opt4,opt5,opt6}.
 The relvant measurements can be executed using different interferometers~\cite{Holland,opt7} like the Ramsey spectroscope, the Mach-Zehnder interferometer~\cite{Dowling,Sanders,Ou}, etc. Particularly, in some interferometric experiments which detect the changes in state population, the signal-to-noise ratio can be improved by using quantum effects using spin squeezed states~\cite{Heinzen}.
 The frequency estimation has been generalized in~\cite{Shaji}, where probe generation rate and evolution time were considered as resources.

 A certain lower bound in evaluating the variance of a parameter classically, commonly known as the Cram\'er-Rao bound, was obtained by using a quantity, called the Fisher information, which provides a way of measuring the amount of information that a random variable contains about an unknown parameter, on which the probability distribution of the random variable depends~\cite{Cramer}.
-The quantum version of the Cram\'er-Rao bound can be obtained by utilizing the quantum Fisher information (QFI)~\cite{Helstrom,Braunstein,Milburn,Holevo,Hayashi1,Hayashi2,Paris_book}, where a maximization over all possible measurements is involved.
-A generalized Cram\'er-Rao theorem has also been derived for the case where the parameter depends on the measurement outcomes~\cite{Paris4}.
+The quantum version of the Cram\'er-Rao bound can be obtained by utilizing the quantum Fisher information (QFI)~\cite{Helstrom,Braunstein,Milburn,Holevo,Hayashi1,Hayashi2,Paris_book,Paris4}, where a maximization over all possible measurements is involved.

 In presence of decoherence during time evolution, the metrological performance of a system generally deteriorates and is considered to be one of the main hurdles in entanglement-enhanced sensing~\cite{Cirac&Plenio,Saunders}, but sometimes decoherence shows some benefits.
 It was shown that under suitable conditions, a decoherence effect, specifically the effect of a Markvoian collective dephasing channel~\cite{Matsuzaki2}, can be utilized to enhance the sensitivity of measurement.
 Recently, non-Markovian effects have also been used to attain high-precision in quantum optical metrology under locally dissipative environments~\cite{An}.
 It is known that the metrological error gradually surges up in the long-encoding-time regime under the influence of decoherence, caused by environments~\cite{Paris3,Kurizki,Genoni,Huelga,Paris,Paris2,Wang,Binder,Agarwal}.
 This circumstance is called the no-go theorem of noisy quantum metrology~\cite{Genoni,Wang,Binder,Agarwal,Huelga2} and is a major barrier in attaining high-precision quantum metrology in practice.
-However, it has been revealed that a non-Markovian calculation can obtain a qualitatively distinct dynamical behavior and it helps to surpass the no-go theorem~\cite{Huelga3,Berrada,Shi,Tong_Luo,Xu,Lin}.
+However, it has been revealed that a non-Markovian calculation can obtain a qualitatively distinct dynamical behavior and it helps to surpass the no-go theorem~\cite{Huelga3,Berrada,Shi,Tong_Luo,Matsuzaki_new,Xu,Lin}.
 Estimation of channel parameters of a noisy quantum channel~\cite{Fischer} is another domain of work in metrology.
 See also~\cite{Gill} for state estimation and~\cite{Fujiwara} for channel identification problems.